Kotauror/CV/README.md

 #### Front-end and Design

 I pay a lot of attention to UI/UX, my projects look and feel pleasing.
-I'm fluent in CSS and HTML, getting better at JavaScript and it's libraries.
+I'm fluent in CSS and HTML, getting better at JavaScript and its libraries.
 Check out my favourite designs: <a href="http://news-summaries.surge.sh/">News Summaries App</a> in JS, <a href="http://bombercat.surge.sh/">Bombercat Game</a> in JS & CreateJS, and <a href="http://amarchitektura.surge.sh">Architecture Portfolio</a> in pure CSS & HTML.

 #### Back-end